Last year, the alt-right, a hardline faction of the US far right, rallied behind Donald Trump‘s campaign and celebrated his electoral victory.

 “The more ideological, career-oriented ones, such as Richard Spencer, will really be pushing against Trump in a lot of ways,” Burley said.

-They did always see it for what it is, and they never expected [Trump] to push through a white nationalist agenda.
-He's not going to, and I don't think they were blind to that.
+to push through a white nationalist agenda.
+He’s not going to, and I don’t think they were blind to that.”]

 According to Burley, the alt-right’s support for the president was always belied by a glaring contradiction between Trump’s “civic nationalism” and the movement’s white nationalism.

 “I think that the alt-rightists who are more honest will say Trump was basically just holding the door open and that they were hoping that [Trump’s policies and their politics] would line up enough,” he explained.

 Despite this, the alt-right has continued to be a vocal proponent of Trump’s anti-immigration policies, including the president’s revised travel ban which is set to take effect this week.

 Yet, the relationship has endured ups and downs, with many on the alt-right decrying Trump’s appointment of Jews in his administration.
 Among the Jewish officials Trump has installed are his son-in-law, Jared Kushner, who serves as a senior adviser and Gary Cohn, an investment banker, who is director of the National Economic Council.